higyedcode/Cryptography/README.md

-# Cryptography
+# Cryptography 🔒
-Challenges, notes, and solutions for the CryptoHack courses ( https://cryptohack.org/courses/ ).
+Challenges, notes, and solutions for the CryptoHack courses including:
+- Introduction to CryptoHack
+- Modular Arithmetics
+- Symmetric Cryptography
+link to these courses ( https://cryptohack.org/courses/ )